 Breeding Caridina cf. babaulti shrimp

-Caridina cf. babaulti breeding is the same way as Cherry shrimp just a little bit slower.
+Caridina cf. babaulti breeding is the same way as Cherry shrimp (read more about it) just a little bit slower.

 These shrimp have more eggs compared to Neocaridia shrimp.
 The female usually has about 40-60 eggs which are also smaller in size compared to Neocaridina shrimp.
-Numbers of egg produced per female of freshwater shrimp depends on the size of the female itself.
+The number of eggs produced per female of freshwater shrimp depends on the size of the female itself.
 Smaller females produced fewer eggs compared to larger females.

 The eggs stay in the brood pouch until hatch.
 The incubation period lasts approximately 30 days.
 After that, Caridina cf. babaulti release fully formed miniature versions of adult shrimp.